 We hope you enjoy the resources on this website and welcome constructive feedback and suggestions.
 If you have a story from your own research that you’d like to share, please do get in touch.
 You can email us at email@example.com.

-Dr Helen Johnston, University of Hull
+Professor Helen Johnston, University of Hull

-Professor Heather Shore, Leeds Beckett University
+Professor Heather Shore, Manchester Metropolitan University (formerly Leeds Beckett University)

 (Please note, we are not a genealogical research service and therefore we are unable to undertake research on your behalf.)